dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 ### Join the other Ubuntu nodes to the K8S Cluster

-To join other nodes to clusuter simply copy & paste the "kubeadm join..." command that was presented when K8S cluster was initiated on K8S Master.
+To join other nodes to cluster simply copy & paste the "kubeadm join..." command that was presented when K8S cluster was initiated on K8S Master.
 On "k8s-node1" and "k8s-node2" :

 <pre><code>